saucelabs-training/automation-best-practices/automated-atomic-tests/README.md

 # Automated Atomic Tests

+## 🧠You will learn:

+✅What is an automated atomic test

+✅How to code automated atomic tests

 An automated atomic test (AAT) is one that tests only a single feature or component.
 An AAT should form a single irreducible unit.
 An automated test should not do something like end-to-end automation.
 As an aside, this concept is already well understood in unit and integration tests, but UI tests continue to lag behind.